Qualitative test (in-person study)

 There was an existing app that had already been created and released to the App Store with minimal input from the design team.
 When I was given this project, I first did a walkthrough of the app and noted obvious issues - too much text, tiny font size, etc. You can see one of the initial screens below.
 This is a lot of text for an exercise app!

 Below: the original app design

 I modified the design to require use of the audio modality - so the user could set the phone down and listen to what exercise should be done.
 Unlike other exercise apps however, users of this app are handicapped, so the app doesn't auto-advance between different exercises.

 Users responded positively to the new design in the usability study.
-I modified all the screens for the app to complete the new design.
+Only minor changes were made for the final iteration.

 The app was released to the App Store in 2016.